-Curb weight values used for calculating SWR are based on IIHS measurements of a vehicle, not the manufacturer's specified curb weight.
-Test vehicle selection criteria is provided in Appendix B.
+Curb weight values used for calculating the SWR are based on IIHS measurements of a vehicle, not the manufacturer's specified curb weight.

 Vehicle curb weight is measured with full fluid levels using scales manufactured by Longacre Racing Products (Computerscales DX series 72634).